Main Office

 Society tends to minimize relationship loss.
 The unstated (and sometimes stated) expectation: just move on.
 This push to move on makes it challenging when you are experiencing the grief and loss of a relationship, especially if it was significant.
 Friends and family members drop hints bordering on pressure to start looking for the next relationship.
 This can come far sooner than you are ready.

 But don’t give in!
 It is better to take time for yourself and resist the pressure to move on too quickly.
 Grieving a loss is actually what heals an emotional wound.
 So taking time to grieve the loss of the relationship is important.
+One therapist I know recommends taking grieving time of at least 2 months for every year of a commited relationship or marriage that has ended.
 Grieving at your pace allows you to find your way to a sense of freedom and peace.

 Avoiding experiencing the grief and loss of a relationship results in the emotional wound not healing properly.
 You might want to deny the loss, but this emotional suppression can lead to confusion.
 You may become emotionally stuck.
 Instead, make space for your grief.
 The time after the loss of a relationship is filled with conflicting feelings and emotions.
 Try to pause as emotions emerge.